 - The relationship of the victim to the suspect

 - Whether the victim was not allowed to resist

 - If the suspect was a member of law enforcement at the time

 Why Should You Hire A Qualified Defense Attorney?

 There are a number of reasons that you should contact a defense lawyer for sexual assault in Charlotte County.
 One of the major reasons is that your only other options are self-representation and a public defender.
 Both options can leave you feeling underrepresented and may lead to a harsher penalty for sexual battery in Charlotte County.

 In fact, all you really need to look at is the potential for a sexual battery charge to ruin your future.
 Prison time and sex offender registration are steep prices to pay.
 Of course, sentences can be lengthened or shortened depending on any of the variables listed above and a proper defense lawyer for sexual assault in Charlotte County can help you work through those issues.

 Registering as a sex offender is something that will never leave no matter where you live.
 Anyone who is convicted or even accepts a plea deal for a sexual battery charge may be subject to sex offender registration.
 This is obviously something that can strain your personal relationships and limit your career options in the future.

 Stephen G. Cobb understands the Florida legal system intrinsically.
-He can act as a Charlotte County sexual battery attorney along with being a qualified Florida criminal defense lawyer.
-His Cobb Criminal Defense Law Firm has been in business since 1990 and has seen thousands of cases since then.
+He can act as a Charlotte County sexual battery attorney along with being a qualified Charlotte County criminal defense lawyer.
+His Florida Criminal Defense Legal Group has been in business since 1990 and has seen thousands of cases since then.
 The experience and expertise that he can provide to your case is second-to-none.